henryseg/non-euclidean_VR/README.md

 The examples tagged with *VR* are made for virtual reality.
 They should work with any VR headset supported by the three.js library.
 When loaded, those examples have a button *Enter VR* at the bottom on the screen.
-A click on it should launch the simulation in the VR headset (you may need to first allow your browser to interact with the VR system).
+Clicking this button should launch the simulation in the VR headset (you may first need to allow your browser to interact with the VR system).

 ## Done or in progress (on this branch)
 S^3, E^3, H^3, Nil